MetaMask/metamask-docs/services/concepts/transaction-types.md

 ---
-description: Learn about different types of transactions.
+description: Learn about different types of Ethereum transactions.
 sidebar_position: 4
 ---

-# Transaction types
+# Ethereum transaction types

 You can interact with the [Ethereum JSON-RPC API](../json-rpc-methods/) using different transaction types (specified by the `type` parameter).